httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Cookie: SID=31d4d96e407aad42; lang=en-US
 ~~~

-Notice that the Cookie header above contains two cookies, one named SID and
+Notice that the Cookie header field above contains two cookies, one named SID and
 one named lang.
 If the server wishes the user agent to persist the cookie over
 multiple "sessions" (e.g., user agent restarts), the server can specify an
 expiration date in the Expires attribute.
 Note that the user agent might